-US visa application form DS 160 now has a new question about your social media account.
-US embassy visa officer can use the information against your visa application shared in Social Media section under the Address and Phone Information Page.
+US visa application form DS 160 has a question about your social media account.
+US embassy visa officer can use the information against your visa application shared in the Social Media section under the Address and Phone Information Page.

 This article will discuss: